 .Also I do sell homes without being cleared out or fixed up and have buyers who pay big money for filthy homes in disrepair.
 Even sold one that was jacked up with no foundation, electrical or plumbing.

 A no obligation free market evaluation is always just an e-mail or phone call away.
 Scott Harrison 510-388-4536 Text me if you prefer.
-Directory Buying a Condominiums or Town home, Buyer and Seller tips, County Tax Brakes, Marketing Plan, List of Sellers Closing Costs, Buyers and Sellers Normal Closing Costs, Which Cities Have Transfer Taxes Buying a home with a short pay , About Short Sales and Foreclosure Real Estate Agent Scott Harrison Coldwell Banker, San Leandro First Time Buyer, Hayward First Time Buyer Programs, Alameda County Bay Area Realtor, Hayward Real Estate for Sale,
+Directory Buying a Condominiums or Town home, County Tax Brakes, Marketing Plan, List of Sellers Closing Costs, Buyers and Sellers Normal Closing Costs, Which Cities Have Transfer Taxes Buying a home with a short pay , About Short Sales and Foreclosure Real Estate Agent Scott Harrison Coldwell Banker, San Leandro First Time Buyer, Hayward First Time Buyer Programs, Alameda County Bay Area Realtor, Hayward Real Estate for Sale,